First-detection-time statistics in many-body quantum transport: Many partially distinguishable particles

-For the measurement of exactly two ($=2$) particles at the target site, there are additional divergences of $\braket{t_\mathrm{f}}$ for resonant sampling times, which are no integer multiples of $2\pi/\sqrt{2}$ [see Fig.~\ref{fig:3sites}(i)].
-These divergences can be understood through the competition of the limits $\delta\tau\rightarrow 0$ and $k\rightarrow \infty$ in the vicinity of resonant eigenvalues, $\lambda_j^k(\tau_\mathrm{res}\pm\delta\tau)$ (see Sec.~\ref{sec:divergence}).
-First consider the divergences appearing half between the periodic sampling times, at $\tau J/\hbar = (z+1/2)2\pi/\sqrt{2}$, with $z\in\mathbb{N}_0$, i.e. for $\tau J/\hbar \approx 2.22, 6.66, \dots$.
-For these sampling times, the unitary evolution operator mirrors the initial state of the particles with respect to the second site, such that one particle occupies site two and one particle site three.
-This state has no support on the detection subspace for the measurement of exactly two particles ($=2$) at the target site.
-Hence, we have a unit survival probability, $S_\infty= 1$ [see Fig.~\ref{fig:3sites}(f)], and the first detection time at these sampling times is undefined [see above Eq.~\eqref{eq:tf02}].
-However, for small, non vanishing $\delta\tau$ around these sampling times, the state is not perfectly mirrored between consecutive measurements.
-In this case, $\braket{t_\mathrm{f}}$ is well defined, and must diverge in the limit $\delta\tau\rightarrow 0$ for which the survival probability $S_\infty$ becomes unity.
-On the other hand, at the divergences which are not exactly half between periodic sampling times, e.g. for $\tau J/\hbar \approx 1.11, 1.48,\dots$, the survival probability $S_\infty$ in Fig.~\ref{fig:3sites}(f) becomes unity only for perfectly indistinguishable fermions (which is due to Pauli's exclusion principle).
-As a result, except for indistinguishable fermions, the first detection time $\braket{t_\mathrm{f}}$ takes a finite value at these resonant sampling times, indicated by the filled circles in Fig.~\ref{fig:3sites}(i).
+For the measurement of exactly two particles at the target site, there are additional divergences of $\braket{t_\mathrm{f}}$ for resonant sampling times, which are no integer multiples of $2\pi/\sqrt{2}$ [see Fig.~\ref{fig:3sites}(i)].
+These divergences can be understood through the competition of the limits $\delta\tau\rightarrow 0$ and $k\rightarrow \infty$ in the vicinity of resonant eigenvalues $\lambda_j^k(\tau_\mathrm{res}\pm\delta\tau)$ (see Sec.~\ref{sec:divergence}).
+First consider the divergences appearing halfway between the periodic sampling times, at $\tau J/\hbar = (z+1/2)2\pi/\sqrt{2}$, with $z\in\mathbb{N}_0$, i.e., for $\tau J/\hbar \approx 2.22, 6.66, \dots$.
+For these sampling times, the unitary evolution operator mirrors the initial state of the particles with respect to the second site such that one particle occupies site $2$ and one particle site $3$.
+This state has no support on the detection subspace for the measurement of exactly two particles at the target site.
+Hence, we have a unit survival probability $S_\infty= 1$ [see Fig.~\ref{fig:3sites}(f)] and the first-detection time at these sampling times is undefined [see above Eq.~\eqref{eq:tf02}].
+However, for small nonvanishing $\delta\tau$ around these sampling times, the state is not perfectly mirrored between consecutive measurements.
+In this case, $\braket{t_\mathrm{f}}$ is well defined and must diverge in the limit $\delta\tau\rightarrow 0$ for which the survival probability $S_\infty$ becomes unity.
+On the other hand, at the divergences which are not exactly halfway between periodic sampling times, e.g., for $\tau J/\hbar \approx 1.11, 1.48,\dots$, the survival probability $S_\infty$ in Fig.~\ref{fig:3sites}(f) becomes unity only for perfectly indistinguishable fermions (which is due to Pauli's exclusion principle).
+As a result, except for indistinguishable fermions, the first-detection time $\braket{t_\mathrm{f}}$ takes a finite value at these resonant sampling times, indicated by the closed circles in Fig.~\ref{fig:3sites}(i).